How To Edit Your WordPress User Profile

 WordPress lets you log out everywhere except the one in your current browser.
 This is useful if, for example, you have left your account logged in at a public computer, or if you’ve lost or misplaced your phone.

-For more information about how to log out of WordPress, see this tutorial:
+For more information about how to log out of WordPress, see the tutorial below:

 14 – Update Profile

-- The email address on your profile is never sent to any other site (including WordPress) and it is never displayed on your website (unless you specifically choose to display it, or use a WP theme that displays the email address).
+- The email address on your profile is never sent to any other site (including WordPress) and it is never shown on your site (unless you choose to publish it, or use a particular WP theme that displays the email address).

-- Only registered users of your site can access the e-mail address you have provided.
+- Only registered users of your site have access to the email address you have provided.

-Installing certain plugins on your site (e.g. for adding social media features), may insert or remove fields in the User Profile area (e.g. add a Facebook URL field, insert additional functionality fields related to the plugin, etc…)
+Installing certain plugins on your site (e.g. for adding social media features), may insert or remove fields in your User Profile area (e.g. add a Facebook URL field, insert extra options related to the plugin, etc…)

-See Tip #3 in the “Useful Tips Related To Your WordPress User Profile” section further below for an example of a free plugin that lets you hide unnecessary fields in the Profile area.
+See Tip #3 in the “Useful Tips Related To Your WordPress User Profile” section further below for an example of a free plugin that lets you hide unnecessary fields in your Profile section.

-As mentioned previously, your WordPress Profile section has a number of fields that allow you to enter additional contact information such as:
+As mentioned earlier, the Profile screen has a number of fields that allow you to enter extra contact information such as:

-Normally, you would simply leave these fields empty.
+Most users simply ignore this section.
 Some WordPress theme developers, however, may choose to customize their templates to display this and other contact information.

 WordPress provides default fields for the following services: